 A unitrust can be established during your lifetime or in your will, and is a versatile option that can supplement retirement funds, create education funds or financial support for a beneficiary, or help you accomplish other individual objectives.
 It pays income to you or your beneficiary based on a percentage (at least 5 percent) of the market value of the trust assets, which are revalued annually.
 Although the payment percentage is fixed, the distribution from the unitrust varies.
 The assets most often donated to unitrusts are highly appreciated securities with low yields.
 By establishing a charitable remainder unitrust, you can reduce or avoid capital gains taxes and receive an immediate charitable income-tax deduction based on the projected value of the "remainder interest" at the time the trust terminates.
 As the principal of the unitrust grows, the annual distribution also increases.
 You may add more assets to the unitrust at any time.

 • Charitable Remainder Annuity Trust

 Unlike the unitrust, the annuity trust maintains a fixed income payout rate (at least 5 percent) for the life of the trust.
 This is an attractive option for those who prefer the security of fixed income payments instead of variable payments with growth potential.
 Unlike the charitable remainder unitrust, new assets cannot be added to an existing annuity trust; a new trust must be established for additional assets.

-For more information or to contact The Parkinsonís Institute with your intentions for planned giving please contact Chelsea E.M.
-Kasai, Director of Development, Marketing, and Communications (408) 542-5606.
+For more information or to contact The Parkinson’s Institute with your intentions for planned giving please contact Scott Staub, Chief Advancement Officer (408) 542-5603.